 - Development in this precinct is encouraged to be built as a modular, detachable, relocatable design.
-This will benefit future relocation or removal of development in the future if under threat from coastal hazards. - No building is to be located within 20 metres of the current erosion escarpment. - If Development within the 2050 Hazard Zone is granted consent (subject to a Coastal Risk Management Report) then any consent granted will be subject to the proviso that if the erosion escarpment comes within 20 metres of any building then the use of the building will cease.
+This will benefit future relocation or removal of development in the future if under threat from coastal hazards. - No building is to be located within 20 metres of the current erosion escarpment. - If Development within the 2050 Hazard Zone is granted consent (subject to a Coastal Risk Management Report) then any consent granted will be subject to the proviso that if the erosion escarpment comes within 20 metres (or other distance as determined by a professional engineer establishing the point at which the distance to the erosion escarpment makes the building unsafe to occupy) of any building then the use of the building will cease.
 A Section 88E (Conveyancing Act, 1919) instrument will be used to achieve this outcome. - If the permitted use or occupation of the building does cease then the owner of the land will be responsible for the removal of any or all buildings from the site, to a location on the site further than 20 metres from the erosion escarpment where possible, or off site where not possible.
 As part of the development application lodged with Council, the developer of the land must indicate whether buildings are to be relocatable or demolished, should the use of the building cease.
 A Section 88E (Conveyancing Act, 1919) instrument will be used to achieve this outcome. - Where vacant urban sized lots exist that are more than 50% within this precinct preference will be given to lightweight, modular and demountable buildings. - Where a site has existing buildings or structures seaward of the 2050 Hazard Line and the property is the subject of a development application, Council may seek to have those structures removed, as a part of the development or redevelopment of the site. - All structures constructed within the 2050 Hazard Zone shall: - a.
-Be compatible with the coastal hazards identified; - b.
+Be compatible with the coastal hazards identified;

+- b.
 Be set back as far landward as practicable; - c.
 Not give rise to any increased hazard to other public or private property; - d.
 Be designed to structurally withstand the designated hazard at the risk level required; - e.
 Be designed with consideration given to the effects of larger events than the designated hazard; - f.
-Be constructed in a manner or to a level which caters for the coastal hazards of wave runup and overtopping and inundation from increased water levels. - Foundations for new development are to be designed by a professional engineer.

-- Where structural consideration of the loads generated by coastal hazards is required the engineer shall take into account the forces generated by waves and increased water levels, possible dune slumping, loss of foundation support due to erosion, slope readjustment, and changing water table as well as the normal structural and foundation considerations. - Any permissible development will be subject to a Coastal Risk Management Report.
+Be constructed in a manner or to a level which caters for the coastal hazards of wave runup and overtopping and inundation from increased water levels. - Foundations for new development are to be designed by a professional engineer. - Where structural consideration of the loads generated by coastal hazards is required the engineer shall take into account the forces generated by waves and increased water levels, possible dune slumping, loss of foundation support due to erosion, slope readjustment, and changing water table as well as the normal structural and foundation considerations. - Any permissible development will be subject to a Coastal Risk Management Report.